EdwardSin/wonder-scale-website/README.md

 # Wonder Scale Website
 A website to display the information of the merchant's store.
 User can purchase and keep track on the status in the website.
+(!)
+The App requires to function well with server, server is not shared in public.

 # Screen Shots:
 Store Page - Website: